柳瀬尚紀『ジェイムズ・ジョイスの謎を解く』岩波新書、1996年

 Friedman, Susan Stanford.
 Joyce: The Return of the Repressed.
 Ithaca and London: Cornell U P, 1993.

 Duffy, Enda.
 The Subaltern Ulysses.
-Minneapolis: University of Minnesota Press, 1994.
+U of Minnesota P, 1994.

 Gibson, Andrew, ed.
 European Joyce Studies 3: Reading Joyce’s “Circe.”
 Amsterdam: Rodopi, 1994.